sjgknight/creds-hugo-research-group/content/home/welcome.md

 widget_id: welcome
 headless: true
 weight: 10
-title: " Centre for Research on Education in a Digital Society"
+title: "Centre for Research on Education in a Digital Society"
 active: true
 design:
   columns: "2"